alex-s168/website/pages/compiler-pattern-matching.typ

 #section[
   = Introduction
-  Compilers often have to deal with find-and-replace (pattern matching and rewriting) inside the compiler IR (intermediate representation).
+  Compilers often have to deal with pattern matching and rewriting (find-and-replace) inside the compiler IR (intermediate representation).

   Common use cases for pattern matching in compilers:
   - "peephole optimizations": the most common kind of optimization in compilers.